Born to Fight (1986 film)

-Born to Fight (เกิดมาลุย, Gerd ma lui) is a 1984 Thai martial arts action film directed by Panna Rittikrai in his directorial debut.
+Born to Fight (เกิดมาลุย, Gerd ma lui) is a 1986 Thai martial arts action film directed by Panna Rittikrai in his directorial debut.

 Plot

-Sianfong is a lawyer working for a crime family in Hong Kong.
+Siafong (Hernfah Khwangmhek) is a lawyer working for a crime family in Hong Kong.
 He acquires evidence that his wealthy client's devious son-in-law Tungseung has been stealing money from the family.
 Tungseung sends a deadly gang of martial artists known as the Green Dragons to silence Sianfong, who flees to Thailand.
-A Thai cop and martial artist named Tong searches for the lawyer to have him returned alive to Hong Kong, fighting off gang members along the way.
+A Thai cop and martial artist named Tong (Panna Rittikrai) searches for the lawyer to have him returned alive to Hong Kong, fighting off gang members along the way.